MissingNO123/VRBS_Power_Control/README.md

 python vr_bs_control.py on
 ```

-The program will search for any base stations and attempt to send the command to power it on or off respectively.
+The program will search for any base stations and attempt to send the command to wake/sleep respectively.

 For V1 (HTC) base stations, it can take up to 60 seconds for them to enter sleep mode.
-Powering on, however, should be almost instant.
+Waking up, however, should be almost instant.
+V2 (Valve) base stations will wake/sleep instantly.

-If you have saved the addresses of your base stations with `--save`, it will use the addresses saved in `basestations.txt` and skip the *five second long* scan process.
-Specifying `--save` while saved addresses are already present will re-scan and re-save the addressess, useful if you install a new base station.
+Using the `--save` option will write any found base station's addresses to `basestations.txt`.
+Upon running the program after this, it will reuse the saved addresses in the text file and skip the *five second long* scan process.
+Running the program with the `--save` option while saved addresses are already present will re-scan and re-save the addressess, useful if you install a new base station.
+This file can also easily be manually edited to add or remove addresses if needed.

 ### Optional Arguments